GitTerraGame/GitTerra/README.md

 ```

 or if you're on a Mac, you can also install it using Homebrew:

 ```
 brew install scc
 ```

 See the repo for [other installation options](https://github.com/boyter/scc#install).

 ## Running the map generator

 To generate the map, run the following command:

 ```
-npm start -- --url <url-of-github-repo>
+./generateRepoMap.sh --url <url-of-github-repo>
 ```

 Where `<url-of-github-repo>` is a URL of the GitHub project web page or `https://github.com/...` or `git@github.com:...` URL you use to clone the repository.